-See "About the Retrieve from Database portlet" on page 31.

-See "Assigning permissions to adapters through user groups" on page 27.
+See About the DBAdapter, About the Retrieve from Database portlet and Assigning permissions to adapters through user groups.

 To add an adapter

 - 1 In the Adapter Settings portlet, on the Adapter Identifier field, click Add. - 2 In the Adapter Address field, type the address of the adapter Web service.